EllDy96/Synesthetic/README.md

-# VisualParasyte
+# Synesthetic

 ## Abstract

-The aim of the project is to “contaminate” a visual representation of a musical piece via music information retrieval algorithms.
-The user uploads a musical piece and the algorithm extracts its rhythmic and harmonic structure.
-Based on that, it designs a dynamic visual representation of that musical piece.
+The aim of the project is to render a visual representation of a musical piece via music information retrieval algorithms.
+The user uploads a musical piece and the algorithm extracts its rhythmic structures.
+Based on that, it designs a dynamic visual representation of the track.
+In particular, we focused on musical tracks containing polyrhythms.

 ## Detailed project description